|

 (later to become the very popular King Olav V).
 In fact, there's so

-much focus on and screen-time given to the two monarchs that the film
+much focus on and screen time given to the two monarchs that the film

 at times is bordering on chamber drama.
 Early on we're also

-presented with a panoramic view of 1940's Oslo, and there's a
+presented with a panoramic view of 1940s Oslo, and there's a

 segment with a skirmish between German forces and Norwegian militia,

-but Poppe isn't able to give these glimpses of life in war-time
+but Poppe isn't able to give these glimpses of life in wartime

 and political decisions, and although the stakes are high, the film

-never is able to transcend the face value of these proceedings.
+is never able to transcend the face value of these proceedings.

 Among several above-average performances, the best belongs to Karl